birsnot/airbnb-clone-project/README.md

 ### Data Optimization
 Implements database indexing and caching strategies to enhance performance.
 This ensures fast retrieval of frequently accessed data and reduces the load on the backend infrastructure during high-traffic periods.

+## API Security

+Security is a critical aspect of this backend system, as it handles sensitive user data, financial transactions, and private property information.
+The following key measures are implemented to ensure secure and reliable API access.

+### Authentication
+Token-based authentication (such as JWT) is used to verify user identity and establish secure sessions.
+This prevents unauthorized access to personal data and ensures only legitimate users can interact with protected endpoints.

+### Authorization
+Role-based access control ensures that only users with appropriate permissions can perform certain actions (e.g., only hosts can list properties, only guests can book).
+This protects the system from misuse and enforces clear access boundaries.

+### Rate Limiting
+Limits the number of API requests a user or IP address can make within a given time frame.
+This helps prevent abuse, brute-force attacks, and denial-of-service (DoS) scenarios that could impact system availability.

+### Input Validation and Sanitization
+All incoming data is validated and sanitized to prevent injection attacks such as SQL injection or XSS.
+This ensures the integrity of the application and protects the underlying data.

+### Secure Payment Handling
+Payment-related endpoints are isolated and handled with additional safeguards, such as encrypted data transmission and third-party payment gateway integration.
+This ensures the security of financial transactions and protects users from fraud.

+### HTTPS Enforcement
+All communication with the API is done over HTTPS to encrypt data in transit.
+This protects sensitive information such as login credentials and payment details from being intercepted during transmission.